Frequently Asked Questions

 Why am I getting a warning about strapping pins?

 Some development boards connect GPIO 0 to a button, often labeled “boot”.
-Holding this button while the ESP is turning on will cause it to go into bootloader mode.
-Once the ESP is fully booted up, this button can be used as a normal input safely.
+Holding this button while the ESP is powered on/reset will cause it to go into bootloader mode.
+Once the ESP is fully booted up, this button can safely be used as a normal input.

-Strapping pins should be safe to use as outputs if they are only connected to other devices that have hi-impedance inputs with no pull-up or pull-down resistors.
-Note that I2C clock and data lines do have pull-up resistors and are not safe on strapping pins.
+Strapping pins are generally safe to use as outputs if they are only connected to other devices that have high- impedance inputs with no pull-up or pull-down resistors.
+Note that I2C clock and data lines require pull-up resistors and are not safe on strapping pins.

-If you are absolutely sure that your use of strapping pins is safe, and want to suppress the warning, you can add ignore_strapping_warning: true to the relevant pin configurations.
+If you are absolutely sure that your use of strapping pins is safe and you want to suppress the warning, you can add ignore_strapping_warning: true to the relevant pin configuration(s).

-By leveraging the external components feature, it’s possible to test most Pull Requests by simply adding a few lines to your YAML!
-You need the number of the Pull Request, as well as the components that have been added or changed by the Pull Request (they are listed with the “integration:” labels on the GitHub page of the Pull Request).
-Then, if you add a block of code like the following to your YAML file, once you recompile and flash your device, the code from the Pull Request will be used for the components changed by the Pull Request.
+By leveraging the External Components feature, it’s possible to test most pull requests by simply adding a few lines to your YAML!
+You need the number of the pull request as well as the component(s) that have been added or changed by the pull request (they are listed with the “integration:” labels on the GitHub page of the pull request).
+Then, if you add a block of code (similar to that shown below) to your YAML configuration, recompile and reinstall/update ESPHome onto your device, the code from the pull request will be used for the component(s) changed by the pull request.

 external_components: